 The objective of the ISO 17225 series is to provide unambiguous and clear classification principles for solid biofuels; to serve as a tool to enable efficient trading of biofuels; to enable good understanding between seller and buyer as well as a tool for communication with equipment manufacturers.
-It also facilitates authority permission procedures and reporting.
+It will also facilitate authority permission procedures and reporting.

-This part of ISO 17225 supports the use of graded wood pellets for residential, small commercial and public buildings as well as industrial energy generation applications, which require classified pellet quality.
+This part of ISO 17225 supports the use of graded wood briquettes for residential, small commercial and public building applications.